GuildOfWeavers/distaff/docs/programs.md

                 🡣
 [v0, s0, c0,  0], [              ]
 ```
-Note also that by the time `FEND` instruction is reached, the first register of the sponge will contain hash of the *false_branch*.
+Note again that by the time `FEND` instruction is reached, the first register of the sponge will contain hash of the *false_branch*.
 Thus, `s0 = v1`, and the result of executing `FEND(v0)` will be sponge state set to `[v0, v1, c0, 0]`.

 The crucially important thing here is that by the time we exit the block, `sponge state` is the same, regardless of which branch was taken.

 Similar methodology applies to other blocks as well:

-* To exit a group block, we should execute `TEND(0)` operation.
+* To exit a group block, we execute `TEND(0)` operation.
-* To exit a loop block, we should use `TEND(v1)` if the body of the loop was executed at least once, and `FEND(v0)`, if the body of the loop was never entered.
+* To exit a loop block, we execute `TEND(v1)` if the body of the loop was executed at least once, and `FEND(v0)`, if the body of the loop was never entered (see next section for more details).

 After `sponge state` has been arranged as described above, `HACC` operation is executed 14 times to perform [hash_acc](#hash_acc-procedure) procedure.
 After this, program execution can resume with the following instruction or the next code block in the sequence.

 #### A note on operation alignment
 `TEND` and `FEND` operations can be executed only on steps which are multiples of 16 (e.g. 16, 32, 48 etc.).
 Trying to execute them on other steps will result in program failure.

 Since `TEND`/`FEND` instruction is followed by 14 `HACC` instruction, we have a cycle of 16 instructions with the last slot empty.
-This is convenient because we can fill it with a `BEGIN` instruction in cases when one program block is immediately followed by another.
+This is convenient because we can fill it with a `BEGIN` instruction in cases when one control block is immediately followed by another.
 Specifically, the inter-block sequence of instructions could look like so:
 ```
 ...
 TEND(v1) HACC HACC HACC HACC HACC HACC HACC
     HACC     HACC HACC HACC HACC HACC HACC BEGIN ...